-Sprenger is a well-known stirrup and bit manufacturer that produces quality products that are available all over the world.
+Sprenger is a well-known stirrup and bit manufacturer from Germany that produces quality products with world-wide presence.

-- A great grip that keeps your foot in place
+- A good rubber grip that keeps your foot in place

 - Users say that jumping is comfortable and feet won't get tired

-- Flex joints are fairly hard, which doesn’t guarantee that foot will release in case of an accident
+- Flex joints are fairly hard, which doesn't guarantee that your foot will release in case of an accident.

 How to use safety stirrups?